-My name is Ben.
-I'm a PhD student in theoretical astrophysics and astrobiology at the Origins Institute at McMaster University in Canada.
+I'm a PhD Candidate in theoretical astrophysics and astrobiology at the Origins Institute at McMaster University in Canada.
 I build numerical models based on chemical, geophysical, biological, and astrophysical data to try to understand one of the most fundamental mysteries in the cosmos: how did life begin?

 One of the deepest questions intelligent beings can ponder is, where did we come from?
 Evolution by natural selection explains how simple cellular life progressed into the diverse set of species we observe on Earth today, but it is still unclear how non-living, organic molecules converted into to something that can reproduce and evolve.
 Evidence is growing for the idea that if the right ingredients are settled in the right environment, life will arise naturally.
-My research focuses on the early stages of this hypothesis, beginning on the surface of our early habitable planet with only the basic starting materials delivered by asteroids and comets, or those readily available from simple terrestrial processes.
+My research focuses on the early stages of this hypothesis, beginning on the surface of our early habitable planet with only the basic starting materials delivered by asteroids and comets, or those readily available from atmospheric and terrestrial processes.
 For details, see the features section below, or the tab labelled publications.
 Everything I publish is available to read for free on arxiv.